Need a Cognitive Psychology Task? You’ve Come to The Right Place!

 What is there not to love about the Wisconsin Card Sorting Task?
 It is elegant in its rules, the design is easy, you can make it with cards, it’s fun to do.
 This task was made by Berg (1948) and is still used today.

 There’s a lot of interesting research on this task, and here are just a few of the studies I love.
-Ceceli and colleagues (2024) found that people in recovery from heroin use disorder improve on the task, and Goodkind and colleagues (2016) showed that performance improved after cognitive behavioral therapy in individuals with late-life depression.
+Goodkind and colleagues (2016) showed that performance improved after cognitive behavioral therapy in individuals with late-life depression.
 The task can even predict vaccine hesitancy (Pellegrini et al., 2024).

 I, however, cannot take credit for any of this code.
 I relied entirely on an AI.
 I do not want to misrepresent my coding abilities, and I want to give credit where it is due.
 If you think any less of me for this, I cannot blame you.
 However, who cares that the code works and is fun?
 I created an alternative for individuals with the most common color deficiency (Red-Green), which I vibecoded in part using AI.
 I made others with a dark background and shapes.
 Pick your favorite.
 I gave you options!